 I love reading and I love writing.
 I particularly enjoy reading young adult fiction, mystery and fantasy, so that's also what I write.
 Some of my favourite authors are Philip Reeve, Philip Pullman, Mary Norton, CS Lewis, JK Rowling, Eoin Colfer, Cornelia Funke, KM Peyton, Leon Garfield, (all writers for young adults); Sue Grafton, Janet Evanovich, Kate Morton, JRR Tolkien, Reay Tannahill, Daphne Du Maurier, Agatha Christie, Charlaine Harris, Gregory Maguire, Jasper Fforde, Diana Gabaldon (I've just discovered the "Outlander" books) - the list goes on and on, and I'm always finding more fantastic authors to love.

 In May 2009, as a member of the writing group "The Ten Penners", I co-wrote and co-self-published (is that even a word?) a book of fantasy stories for children and young adults called "Fan-tas-tic-al Tales".
-I contributed one fairy tale, a poem and a novella to the collection.
-We are currently working on another anthology, as yet untitled, which will be adventure stories.
+I contributed one fairy tale, a poem and a novelette to the collection.
+We are currently working on another anthology of adventure stories, "Mystery, Mayhem & Magic", which will be released soon.

 I successfully completed a 50,000 word romantic suspense novel (with a few supernatural elements thrown in!) during NaNoWriMo 2012 (http://nanowrimo.org/), which I am proud to say is now available on Amazon and as a Kindle e-book!
 (Please click on the Store tab for links.)
 It's called "Shadow of a Soldier" and is the story of a young woman who inherits her great aunt's house in the country, together with a resident ghost, who happens to look a lot like Henry Cavill.
 How did that happen?